relvacode/mediastack/README.md

 VIRTUAL_HOST=sonarr.example.org docker-compose up -d
 ```

+Or add it to a `.env` file in each stack directory.

 ### OAuth

-Each application comes bundled with an [oauth2_proxy](https://hub.docker.com/r/a5huynh/oauth2_proxy/) authentication layer for providers like Google.
-This is not only useful to protect your applications against the internet but also to allow friends or family to login using their own credentials.

-To configure and build your oauth image:

-  - Add your [oauth2_proxy.cfg](https://github.com/bitly/oauth2_proxy/blob/master/contrib/oauth2_proxy.cfg.example) to `oauth/oauth2_proxy.cfg`
+Each webapp comes with [oauth2_proxy](https://github.com/pusher/oauth2_proxy) to use Google authentication based on a list of valid e-mail addresses.

-  - Add your list of e-mails to `oauth/users/emails.txt`
+Add your list of allowed Google Mail users to `/docker/auth/emails.txt` in the host directory.
-  - Run this command below to build the oauth image shared by all applications

-    ```
-    cd oauth
-    docker-compose build --pull
-    ```

 ## Stacks